rdang4/nintendo-database/Methodology (SQL)/README.md

 <br />

-* **Question 3.4: What is the percentage of games released in the top category compareed to all other categories?**
+* **Question 3.4: What is the percentage of games released in the top category compared to all other categories?**

 ---